 - I. RCUOG must post a Request for Information (RFI) soliciting a specific product(s), service, or material on its website for a period of fifteen (15) days.
 A submission deadline will be included in the RFI.
 To ensure maximum participation, the RFI should be sent via email or fax to multiple offerors.
-In addition to the website posting, RCUOG may decide to announce via a media or social media outlet to ensure maximum participation. - II.
+In addition to the website posting, RCUOG may decide to announce via media or social media outlet to ensure maximum participation. - II.
 The RFI must contain clear and accurate description of the requirements for the material, product, or service procured and identify all requirements which offerors must fulfill in order to participate in the pre-qualified pool. - III.
 All offerors who submit their required documents prior to the published deadline and who meet RCUOG requirements may qualify to participate in the pre-qualified pool. - IV.
 All prequalified lists of persons, firms, or products which are used in acquiring goods and services must be current and include enough qualified sources to ensure maximum open and free competition. - V. All offerors in a pre-qualified pool will be utilized on a rotating basis by RCUOG when making purchases for specific product(s), service or material as indicated in the initial RFI. - VI.
 Each pre-qualified pool must be updated on an annual basis.

-7. Composition, Roles and Responsibilities of a Bid Evaluation Committee

-The Bid Evaluation Committee is an ad hoc committee comprised of a minimum of three individuals including the principal investigator who initiated the bid, an RCUOG administrator, and an administrator from the UOG unit that initiated the bid.
+7. Composition, Roles and Responsibilities of a Bid Evaluation Committee and an administrator from the UOG unit that initiated the bid.
 Other RCUOG or UOG administrators and faculty may be invited to sit on the Bid Evaluation Committee to provide expertise as warranted.
 Administrators and employees in the UOG Procurement Office may also be invited to sit on a Bid Evaluation committee as necessary.